+College campuses tend to be some of the most prominent bastions of liberalism in the United States.
+Young people and college professors alike typically lean left politically; gathered together, they bring a melting pot of liberal ideas to campuses.
 Over time, some schools have established more liberal campus identities than others.
-Whether through a reputation for student activism, novel policies, or a curriculum that inherently attracts liberal-minded students, several schools are particularly famous for their left-leaning politics.
+Whether through a reputation for student activism, novel policies, or curricula that inherently attract liberal-minded students, several schools have become known for their left-leaning politics.

 Defining the Most Liberal Colleges

 By examining which colleges and universities most embody progressive values - including LGBT rights, environmental sustainability, easy access to healthcare, local food options, and unique education methods -- we can identify the most left-leaning colleges in the country.
 Often, these progressive colleges have a reputation that allows them to attract even more liberal thinkers and activists, perpetuating long-standing campus cultures for generations to come.

 Oberlin College has been one of the most inclusive institutions of higher education since its inception in the early 1800s.
 It was a center of the abolition movement in Antebellum America and admitted African-American students years before the Civil War.
 Oberlin was also the first coeducational college in the U.S. Additionally, since the 1980s, Oberlin has hosted the Drag Ball, an annual event that supports Transgender Awareness Week.

 Students at the college can advance diversity at the intersection of race, class, sexuality, citizenship, and gender.
 The college's comparative American studies program includes specializations in identity and diversity; globalization, transnationalism, and nation; and histories and practices of social change.